-One of the most revolutionizing applications of Data Science is image analytics.
+One of the most revolutionary applications of Data Science is image analytics.
 In essence, medical image analytics is able to identify in scanned images even the smallest microscopic deformities.
 Industries that generate images on a large scale can significantly benefit from image analytics.
-With the advent of deep learning techniques in Data Science, by identifying patterns and detecting anomalies software programs can learn to understand and interpret X-rays, mammographies, MRIs, etc. As a result, medical diagnoses become more accurate and exclusive of human error.
+With the advent of deep learning techniques in Data Science, by identifying patterns and detecting anomalies, software programs can learn to understand and interpret X-rays, mammographies, MRIs, etc. As a result, medical diagnoses become more accurate and exclusive of human error.

-Data Science for Post-care Monitoring
+Data Science for Post-Care Monitoring

 There is always a risk of complications after any surgery or complex treatment.
 Once the patient leaves the hospital and is no longer under constant medical supervision, it becomes difficult to detect any anomalies or deviations in his/her condition in case they occur.

 Remote post-care monitoring can help doctors to be constantly aware of the patient’s state of health.
-Using data-powered analytical systems, post-care monitoring software analyses collected data from wearable and home devices, supervises the patients’ health and notifies their doctors in case of any complications.
+Using data-powered analytical systems, post-care monitoring software analyses collected data from wearable and home devices, supervises the patients’ health, and notifies their doctors in case of any complications.